61 Lab: University of Edinburgh Art Collection

 Work in lab-08-uoe-art.Rmd for the rest of the lab.

-We’ll start with some data cleaning, to clean up the dates that appear at the end of some title text in parentheses.
+Some titles contain date information in parentheses.
 Some of these are years, others are more specific dates, some art pieces have no date information whatsoever, and others have some non-date information in parentheses.
-This should be interesting to clean up!

 Luckily, there’s a function that does just this: separate()!